SIDN/ietf-rpp-core/src/draft-wullink-rpp-core.md

 #### Status

-A client MAY choose to use the "latest" mnemonic to refer to the latest process instance, in such case the request MUST be:
+A client MAY use the "latest" mnemonic to request the latest process instance, in such case the request MUST be:

 `GET /{collection}/{id}/processes/{process_name}/latest`